Tennis-Nadal to miss French Open, 2024 likely to be last year of career | Sports-Games

 Tennis-Nadal to miss French Open, 2024 likely to be last year of career

-Holder Rafa Nadal will miss the French Open after failing to regain full fitness from a hip injury suffered at the Australian Open in January, the 14-times Roland Garros winner said on Thursday, adding 2024 could be the final year of his career.
-Nadal, who has dominated the claycourt season for years, has competed at Roland Garros every year since claiming the first of his men's joint-record 22 major titles in Paris in 2005.
+Holder Rafa Nadal will miss the French Open after failing to regain full fitness from a hip injury suffered at the Australian Open in January, and the 14-times Roland Garros winner added he expects to retire following the 2024 season.
+Nadal, who has dominated the claycourt season for close to two decades, has competed at Roland Garros every year since claiming the first of his 22 majors in Paris in 2005.

-Holder Rafa Nadal will miss the French Open after failing to regain full fitness from a hip injury suffered at the Australian Open in January, the 14-times Roland Garros winner said on Thursday, adding 2024 could be the final year of his career.
+Holder Rafa Nadal will miss the French Open after failing to regain full fitness from a hip injury suffered at the Australian Open in January, and the 14-times Roland Garros winner added he expects to retire following the 2024 season.

-Nadal, who has dominated the claycourt season for years, has competed at Roland Garros every year since claiming the first of his men's joint-record 22 major titles in Paris in 2005.
-"I'll look to be 100% ready for next year, which I believe will be the last year of my professional career," Nadal, 36, told reporters at a press conference.
+Nadal, who has dominated the claycourt season for close to two decades, has competed at Roland Garros every year since claiming the first of his 22 majors in Paris in 2005.
+"I'll look to be 100% ready for next year, which I believe will be the last year of my professional career," Nadal told a news conference at his tennis academy in Mallorca, Spain.

 "I'll not establish a date for my return.
-I'll see how my body responds and take it from there," he said.
+I'll see how my body responds and take it from there," said the 36-year-old, who is tied with Novak Djokovic with a men's record 22 slam titles.
 "If I keep playing at this moment, I don't think I can be there next year.
 "I don't know if I'll be able to come back in the highest level and compete for Grand Slams.
 What I will try to do is to give myself the opportunity to go back to what could be my final year competing at the highest level."

 In March, Nadal fell out of the top 10 in the world rankings for the first time since 2005 and is currently 14th.
 Nadal's 14 French Open titles are the most by any player at a single major.
 He boasts a stunning 112-3 record in Paris and is widely regarded as the 'King of Clay'.